nopSolutions/nopCommerce/src/packages/EPPlus.4.0.5/lib/readme.txt

 New features

 Replaced Packaging API with DotNetZip
-* This will remove any problems with Isolated Storage and enable multi threading
+* This will remove any problems with Isolated Storage and enable multithreading

 New Cell store
-* Less memory consumtion
+* Less memory consumption
 * Insert columns (not on the range level)
 * Faster row inserts,